signalfx/signalfx-agent/docs/filtering.md

     # Exclude 'pod-template-hash' from syncing to any dimension
     - propertyName: pod-template-hash

-    # Exclude 'pod-template-hash' from syncing to any dimension
-    - propertyName: pod-template-hash

     # Do not sync any properties to 'kubernetes_pod_uid'
     - dimensionName: kubernetes_pod_uid